 for under-resourced families.

-tirelessly to plan for the smoothest possible opening.
-However, as I've said many times, we all must show each other grace and support during these next
+for the smoothest possible opening.
+However, as I've said many times, we all must show each other grace and support during these next few weeks,

-few weeks, especially next Monday.
+especially next Monday.
 Starting school virtually wasn’t what we hoped for, but it’s what we have to do in light of the pandemic.
-We will be
+We will be monitoring

-monitoring how many students log onto their computers and how much time they spend in essential learning applications.
-We'll be tracking attendance
+how many students log onto their computers and how much time they spend in essential learning applications.
+We'll be tracking attendance and looking

 the potential to impact student attendance, but I know schools will work with students to make up their work.
 Despite all of the challenges and unknowns